acbharat/mamapapa/README.md

      -- https://github.com/acbharat/mamapapa

-Created seperate EC2 instance (t2.micro) on Amazon AWS
+Created seperate EC2 instance (t2.micro) on Amazon AWS Installed Ubuntu trusty
-     --

-Installed Ubuntu trusty

 Installed Jenkins server

-Created Job in Jenkins to run tests parallel
-    -- The Job script will give you the option to run tests with prefered browser parallely that make tests run faster.
+     -- Created Job in Jenkins to run tests parallel (The Job script will give you the option to run tests with prefered browser parallely that make tests run faster.)

 Installed Docker